Vietnam.vn - Nền tảng quảng bá Việt Nam

 German private sector activity contracted at a slower pace than the previous month and less than economists had expected, according to S&P Global.
 Both manufacturing and services sectors saw improved conditions, with new orders falling moderately.

-"Although the eurozone's largest economy remains in contraction, the pace of decline has slowed significantly.
-As a result, there is growing confidence in the prospects for a return to growth, possibly in the first half of 2024," de la Rubia stressed.
+"Although the eurozone's largest economy remains in contraction, the rate of decline has slowed significantly.
+As a result, there is growing confidence in the prospect of the economy returning to growth, possibly in the first half of 2024," Mr. de la Rubia emphasized.

 This outlook suggests inflation is unlikely to decline in the coming months, Mr. de la Rubia asserted.